ha7ilm/smallrx/README.md

 # smallrx

-This is an amateur radio receiver in 64 lines.
+This is an amateur radio receiver in no more than 64 lines of code.

 It does the following: